 Regional Treatment Information:

-Click here to see a treatment algorithm provided by Vidant Health.
+Click here to see an inpatient treatment algorithm provided by ECU Health.

 For inquiries about emergent use authorization of medications related to COVID management, call: 252-847-6500.
 Click here for more information.